Emigration from the Eastern Bloc: Original USSR emigration restrictions

 Although the first program of the Bolshevik movement in Russia included a demand for the "abolition of passports", just two months after the Russian Revolution of 1917, the new regime instituted passport controls and forbade the exit of belligerent nationals.
 The reasoning was partly that emigration was conflated with opposition to the socialist state and also the fear that emigration would inflate opposition armies.
 The 1918 Treaty of Brest-Litovsk obligated Russia to allow emigration of non-Russians who wanted German citizenship, but the regime attempted to reduce this flow by allowing it during only one month.
 Beginning in 1919, travel abroad required the approval of the NKVD, with the additional consent of the Special Department of the Cheka added in 1920.
 In 1922, after the Treaty on the Creation of the USSR, both the Ukrainian SSR and the Russian SFSR issued general rules for travel that foreclosed virtually all departures, making legal emigration all but impossible.
 However, the Soviet Union could not control its borders until a system of border guards was created through a special corps of the Gosudarstvennoye Politicheskoye Upravlenie (GPU), such that by 1928, even illegal departure was all but impossible.

 In 1929 even more strict controls were introduced, decreeing that any Soviet official serving abroad who went over "to the camp of the enemies of the working class and the peasants" and refused to return would be executed within twenty-four hours of being apprehended.
 In 1932, as Stalin's first Five Year Plan forced collectivization, to allocate scarce housing and weed out "nonproductive" elements, internal passport controls were introduced.
 When combined with individual city Propiska ("place of residence") permits, and internal freedom of movement restrictions often called the 101st kilometre, these rules greatly restricted mobility within even small areas.
 When the Soviet Constitution of 1936 was promulgated, virtually no legal emigration took place, except for very limited family reunification and some forced deportations.
 Very small numbers snuck into Romania, Persia and Manchuria, but the bulk of the population remained essentially captive.
+Soviet emigration was never treated as a general right but as a limited privilege granted mainly to groups of the state considered "problematic" or heavily persecuted, particularly Soviet Jews.
+USSR only began allowing larger-scale emigration in 1971 because of both internal pressures from minorities seeking to leave and external pressure from Western governments demanding a more open policy.
+Also attempts to emigrate often triggered additional harassment and uncertainty from Soviet authorities, making the process itself a form of persecution.
 Moskovskaya Pravda later described the decision to emigrate as "unnatural and like burying someone alive."
 Those wishing to leave were viewed not just as deserters, but traitors.